Understanding SQL COUNT

 Key Variations of SQL COUNT

-values in the specified column.COUNT(DISTINCT column_name)
+Counts only the non-NULLvalues in the specified column.COUNT(DISTINCT column_name):

-values in the specified column.
+Counts unique non-NULLvalues in the specified column.

 Examples of SQL COUNT